 Not too bad for earning a few extra incomes.
 Of course, this game plan won’t work effectively without the second skill which is…

 While the guitar gives the melody of the song, a wonderful voice tuning in parallel with the instrument serves as the hook to catch passersby.

 A humorous personality is also a leverage while delivering the music.
 It increases your crowd impact.
 We know it does take a lot of courage to do this but never mind the embarrassment, you are in a foreign land and they don’t know anyway.
 You might even get plenty of likes on social media.

 Besides, one of the recreations that seafarers enjoy is singing especially with Filipino crews.

 All vessels I’ve sailed with are equipped with a videoke system.
 Now you can place a microphone in your hands after using chipping tools the whole working day.

-During Christmas or other occasions, some vessels organize a singing contest.
+During Christmas on board or other occasions, some vessels organize a singing contest.
 And mind you guys, many Captains give prices for the best singer on board.
-If you are looking for extra income opportunity, this is it.
+If you are looking for an extra income opportunity, this is it.

 Just be careful in showing your golden voice as news of your stardom could easily reach the whole fleet!